jandejongh/jmididevice/README.md

 However, documentation on the MIDI implementation is available in the Boss Tone Studio distribution.
 In addition, the MIDI implementation appears to follow Roland "standards".

+This section describes the BOSS ME-80 Patch Editor in jmididevice (version 0.1.0).

 ### Preparing the Boss ME-80